-Additionally during 1861, Yarrow and Hilditch designed and developed a steam carriage of which one was built to their design by engineer, Thomas Wilson-Cowan of Greenwich (who was involved in the Kent Ironworks).
+Additionally, during 1861, Yarrow and Hilditch designed and developed a steam carriage of which, one was built to their design by engineer, Thomas Wilson-Cowan of Greenwich (who was also involved in the Kent Ironworks).

 Yarrow & Hilditch's Steam Carriage was capable of carrying eleven passengers, besides a steersman and a stoker.
 It had a range of just 10 miles and operated once a week between Greenwich and Bromley.

-However, due to the difficulties associated with stopping the machine, it was only permitted to operate after dark and unfortunately the project ran into many legislative problems following one notable accident involving a policeman breaking his leg when he was 'thrown from a horse that had been startled by the machine'.
-The incident considered so serious that it led to the passing of an Act of Parliament requiring a man to walk in front of the machine with a red flag, something later adopted for all early mechanical transport vehicles.
+However, due to the difficulties associated with stopping the machine, it was only permitted to operate after dark and unfortunately, the project ran into further legislative problems.
+One notable accident involved a policeman breaking his leg when he was 'thrown from a horse that had been startled by the machine'.
+The incident was considered so serious that it led to the passing of an Act of Parliament that required a man to walk in front of the machine with a red flag, something later adopted for all early mechanical transport vehicles.

 James Hilditch eventually left the company to take his place in the family silk business, reluctantly ending this fruitful collaboration.
-Alfred Yarrow pressed on nevertheless and accumulated a sum of £1,000 in royalties from the steam carriage and for his part in the preparation of working drawings of many varied engineering projects.
+Alfred Yarrow pressed on nevertheless, and accumulated a sum of £1,000 in royalties from the steam carriage and for his further work in the preparation of working drawings of many varied engineering projects.
 Unpredictably, he also gained a reasonable income as an expert witness in court.

 Yarrow and Hedley, Engineers, 1865-1875 (Folly Wall Shipyard, Poplar)

-Locally known as Folly Wall, (much later referred to as New Union Wharf) between the river and the Folly House Tavern, had been a barge-builder's yard and it was chosen be the headquarters of Yarrow and Hedley, Engineers who commenced business on 24th January 1865.
+Locally known as Folly Wall, (much later referred to as New Union Wharf) sited in an area between the river and the Folly House Tavern.
+It had been a barge-builder's yard and it was chosen be the headquarters of Yarrow and Hedley, who commenced business on 24th January 1865.

-12 men were employed at a total cost £2,900 against a total income £2,800.
-With engineering work being very scarce, their first job was to build a burglar-proof door for a safe at a Brighton jeweller and although more work was forthcoming in the second year, they sustained a greater loss.
-All manner of engineering work was being undertaken including machinery for sugar works and almost anything was considered.
+12 men were initially employed at a total cost £2,900, set against a total income £2,800.
+With engineering work being very scarce, their first job was to build a burglar-proof door for a safe at a Brighton-based jeweller.
+Although more work was forthcoming during the second year, they sustained an even greater loss and all manner of engineering work was undertaken including specialist machinery for Sugar Works.
+Such was the state of their finances that almost anything was considered.